Tenerife: Orography and landscape

 The uneven and steep orography of the island and its variety of climates has resulted in a diversity of landscapes and geographical and geological formations, from the Teide National Park with its extensive pine forests, juxtaposed against the volcanic landscape at the summit of Teide and Malpaís de Güímar, to the Acantilados de Los Gigantes (Cliffs of the Giants) with its vertical precipices.
 Semidesert areas exist in the south with drought-resistant plants.
-Other areas range from those protected and enclosed in mountains such as Montaña Roja and Montaña Pelada, the valleys and forests with subtropical vegetation and climate, to those with deep gorges and precipices such as at Anaga and Teno.
+Other areas range from those protected and enclosed in mountains such as Montaña Roja and Montaña Pelada, the valleys and forests with subtropical vegetation and climate, to those with deep gorges and precipices, such as at Anaga and Teno.

-Central heights
+Central Heights

-The principal structures in Tenerife, make the central highlands, with the Teide–Pico Viejo complex and the Las Cañadas areas as most prominent.
+The principal structures in Tenerife make the central highlands, with the Teide–Pico Viejo complex and the Las Cañadas areas as most prominent.
 It comprises a semi-caldera of about 130 km2 in area, originated by several geological processes explained under the Origin and formation section.
-The area is partially occupied by the Teide-Pico Viejo strato-volcano and completed by the materials emitted in the different eruptions that took place.
+The area is partially occupied by the Teide-Pico Viejo stratovolcano and is completed by materials ejected during the various eruptions.
 A known formation called Los Azulejos, composed by green-tinted rocks were created by hydrothermal processes.

 South of La Caldera is Guajara Mountain, which has an elevation of 2718 m, rising above Teide National Park.
-At the bottom, is an endorheic basin flanked with very fine sedimentary material which has been deposited from its volcanic processes, and is known as Llano de Ucanca.
+At the bottom is an endorheic basin flanked with very fine sedimentary material which has been deposited from its volcanic processes, and is known as Llano de Ucanca.

-The peak of Teide, at 3715 m above sea level and more than 7500 m above the ocean floor, is the highest point of the island, Spanish territory and in the Atlantic Ocean.
+The peak of Teide, at 3715 m above sea level and more than 7500 m above the ocean floor, is the highest point of the island, Spanish territory, and in the Atlantic Ocean.
 The volcano is the third largest on the planet, and its central location, substantial size, looming silhouette in the distance and its snowy landscape in winter give it a unique nature.
 The original settlers considered Teide a god and Teide was a place of worship.

-In 1954, the whole area around it was declared a national park, with further expansion later on.
+In 1954, the entire area around it was designated a national park, with further expansion later.
 In addition, in June 2007 it was recognised by UNESCO as a World Heritage site.
 To the west lies the volcano Pico Viejo (Old Peak).
-On one side of it, is the volcano Chahorra o Narices del Teide, where the last eruption occurred in the vicinity of Mount Teide in 1798.
+On one side of it is the volcano Chahorra o Narices del Teide, whose last eruption occurred near Mount Teide in 1798.

-The Teide is one of the 16 Decade Volcanoes identified by the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI) as being worthy of particular study in light of their history of large, destructive eruptions and proximity to populated areas.
+Teide is one of the 16 Decade Volcanoes identified by the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI) as worthy of particular study due to its history of large, destructive eruptions and proximity to populated areas.